Land Rover Discovery insurance group

-If you want an SUV with all the bells and whistles, as well as brute power, the Land Rover Discovery ticks all these boxes.
+If you want an SUV with all the bells and whistles, as well as brute power, the Land Rover Discovery ticks all the boxes.
 In this guide, you’ll learn how much you could expect to pay for insurance and how to save on your premiums.

 What insurance group does the Land Rover Discovery fall under?

-Every vehicle you see on the road is assigned an insurance group before being made available to buy.
+Every vehicle you see on the road is assigned an insurance group before being available to buy.
 These groups are ranked from 1 (cheapest) to 50 (most expensive) and help insurers determine a suitable cost for your premium.
 Land Rover Discovery vehicles can be found in groups ranging from 33 to 43, meaning the car insurance will be on the expensive side.

 Land Rover Discovery Insurance cost by location

 The table above shows the average cost of Land Rover Discovery insurance based on insurance groups and driver age.
 However, there are various other factors that impact the cost of your car insurance premiums.

 Your location is one of the most significant factors that insurers will consider.
 To illustrate this fact, here are some average quotes for a 30-year-old living in 3 different locations.
 The quotes are for a Land Rover Discovery HSE Luxury 3.0 Td6 auto 5d.

 - Expensive: £1,243 (London SE1)